-On the scale of houses, the phosphate analysis is here hypothesised to provide evidence for identification of byres and/or manure storage (concentrations of organic phosphates, also expressed as high CitPQuota), and house sections containing kitchens or spaces where refuse was handled (concentrations of inorganic phosphates, also expressed as low CitPQuota).
+On the scale of houses, the phosphate analysis is herein hypothesised to provide evidence for identification of byres and/or manure storage (concentrations of organic phosphates, also expressed as high CitPQuota), and house sections containing kitchens or spaces where refuse was handled (concentrations of inorganic phosphates, also expressed as low CitPQuota).
 Ash from hearths, where the organic matter was combusted and the phosphates rearranged into inorganic forms, is also considered as a contributor to accumulation of CitP-inorganic in kitchen spaces.

-A common statement in archaeological literature is that phosphate analysis may be applied to delineate byres through elevated phosphate levels in a specific part of a house (e.g. Aarsleff and Appel 2011:56, Ethelberg et al. 2000:193pp, Karg et al. 2004:143, Sundkvist 1998:172).
-Such studies usually refer to estimates of total phosphate content, commonly attained by extraction with a strong acid, as a single parameter.
-However, this supposition may be argued to have been founded on a problematic generalization (cf. Zimmermann 2001: 23ff).
-As mentioned above, mammal bone contains approximately 20-35% phosphate, while the amount of phosphates in manure is in contrast only about 0.2-1.1% (Hartmann 1992, Holliday and Gartner 2007, Zimmermann 2001).
+A common statement in archaeological literature is that phosphate analysis may be applied to delineate byres through elevated phosphate levels in a specific part of a house (e.g. Aarsleff and Appel 2011:56, Ethelberg et al 2000:193pp, Karg et al 2004:143, Sundkvist 1998:172).
+Such studies almost always refer to estimates of total phosphate content, commonly attained by extraction with a strong acid, as a single parameter.
+This supposition may, however, be argued to be founded on a problematic generalization (cf. Zimmermann 2001: 23ff).
+As mentioned above, mammal bone contains approximately 20-35% phosphate, while the amount of phosphates in manure is in contrast only about 0,2-1,1% (Hartmann 1992, Holliday and Gartner 2007, Zimmermann 2001).
 Bones are therefore more likely to result in high "total" phosphate levels than manure.
-However, some factors add layers of complexity to any archaeological interpretation of total levels in soil: 1) Manure is likely to have outweighed bone in sheer volume, although the scales are rarely known, 2) bones and manure were presumably transported along completely different pathways, and 3) the time span and frequency of accumulation of manure is almost never known (Hartmann 1992, Linderholm 1998, Zimmermann 2001).
+There are however factors which add layers of complexity to any archaeological interpretation of total levels in soil: 1) Manure is likely to have outweighed bone in sheer volume, although the scales are rarely known, 2) bones and manure were presumably transported along completely different pathways, and 3) the time span and frequency of accumulation of manure? is almost never known (Hartmann 1992, Linderholm 1998, Zimmermann 2001).
 These facts make any statements about the origins of phosphate based solely on P-total estimates highly speculative.
-A high P-total in a house may indicate a byre or manure storage, a kitchen or a waste handling space, or it may represent an unknown, and non-definable, combination of both.
+High P-total in a house may indicate a byre or a manure storage, or it can indicate a kitchen or a waste handling space, or it may represent an unknown, and non-definable, combination of both.

-Well-founded identifications and delineations of byres and kitchens by means of phosphate analysis could therefore be argued to be attainable only through either measurement of the organic and inorganic phosphate fractions respectively, or through comparison of the phosphate data to other archaeological functionally indicative evidence.
+Well-founded identifications and delineations of byres and kitchens by means of phosphate analysis could therefore be argued to be only attainable through either measurement of the organic and inorganic phosphate fractions respectively, or through comparison of the phosphate data to other archaeological functionally indicative evidence.